JamesIves/hlds-docker/README.md

 docker compose up
 ```

-4. Connect to your server snd start playing. ⌨️
+4. Connect to your server via the IP address by loading the game on [Steam](https://store.steampowered.com/) and start playing.
+You must own a copy of the game on Steam in order to play. ⌨️

 ## Server Configuration 🔧